zzboncak/the-beer-cellar-api/README.md

 ##### 'POST /cellar/:bid'

 'bid' stands for Untappd's Beer Id, which can be found using the 'GET /search/:beer_name'.
-Calling this endpoint will attempt to add the beer with that untappd id to the logged in user's inventory.
-If the beer doesn't exist in The Beer Cellar's database, it is first added and then the user inventory is added.
+Calling this endpoint will attempt to add the beer with that Untappd Id to the logged in user's inventory.
+If the beer doesn't exist in The Beer Cellar's database, it first adds the beer and then the inventory is added for the user.
 If the user already has this beer in his/her inventory, the quantity of the beer is simply increased by one.

-When successful, if the user did not have the beer prior to making the call, the API responds with a status of 201 and the message 'Inventory added'.
-Else, if the user already had that beer in the inventory, the API will respond with 204 no content.
+When successful, if the user did not have the beer prior to making the call, the API responds with a status of `201` and the message 'Inventory added'.
+Else, if the user already had that beer in the inventory, the API will respond with `204` no content.

 **Example:**
 ```javascript